jiwoonp/TARAOcean/README.txt

-Project to download and analyze data from the Ocean Gene Atlas Skills used.
+Ocean 506 project to download and analyze data from the Ocean Gene Atlas Skills used.
     Shell scripting.
     argparse.